-Harvesting is very labour intensive, the farmers cut the pods from the trees, this has to be done carefully in order to avoid damaging the rest of the tree.
+Harvesting is very labour intensive; the farmers cut the pods from the trees which has to be done carefully in order to avoid damaging the rest of the tree.
 The pods are then split open with huge sharp bladed knives and the slimy pulp containing the beans is scraped out.
 Again this needs to be done precisely in order not to damage the beans.
 There have been attempts to develop machines to undertake this work, but mechanised cutting systems often damage the cocoa beans and so are not widely used.

 Once harvested, the beans undergo a two-stage process to prepare them for sale: fermentation and drying.
 These processes begin the transition from bitter cocoa bean to what eventually ends up as the taste we all love in chocolate bars.